 Laura K Kerr

 I am a writer and an independent, interdisciplinary scholar.
-I use depth psychology, trauma studies, sociology, religious studies, and deep history of human cultures to explore the social, cultural, and psychological aspects of trauma and mental illness.
-I am working on two books—one examines how and why humans evolved spirituality and what this early adaptation suggests we need to fully develop as human beings in our globalized, techno-mediated, and seemingly pre-apocalyptic world; the other book, a combination of memoir and research, looks at the imaginal (imagination, fantasies, dreams) as central to recovery from trauma & mental illness instead of a source of pathology that needs to be medicated away.
+I use research from depth psychology, trauma studies, sociology, religious studies, neuroscience, and deep history of human cultures to explore the social, cultural, and psychological aspects of trauma and mental illness.
+I am currently writing a book that examines how and why humans evolved spirituality and what this early adaptation suggests we need to fully develop as human beings in our globalized, techno-mediated, and seemingly pre-apocalyptic world.

 For over twenty years, I lectured, taught, and wrote extensively about the psychological, biological, and social aspects of trauma & mental illness.
 I have also advocated for mental health reform and practiced Jungian and trauma-focused psychotherapy.
 Many of my writings and publications derived from these experiences can be found on my website, https://www.laurakkerr.com.
 In 2018, I created Ambivalent Goddesses, a web-based project that details the process of recovery from sexual trauma (https://ambivalentgoddesses.com) .

-When not working on book projects, I am a student of poetry and the visual arts.
+When not working on book projects, I am a student of poetry and the visual arts and enjoy cultivating my backyard garden.